WDI-SEA/notes/08-cs/cs-recursion/readme.md

 What is a palindrome?
 A palindrome is a string that is spelled the same backwards and forwards.

-Put another way, a palindrom is a string where the first letter is equal to the last letter, and the second letter is equal to the second to last letter and so on and so forth.
-An empty string is considered a palindrom.
+Put another way, a palindrome is a string where the first letter is equal to the last letter, and the second letter is equal to the second to last letter and so on and so forth.
+An empty string is considered a palindrome.
 A one letter string is considered a palindrome.

 Write a function called `isPalindrome` that accepts a string and returns `true`